Nethan-Karerakattil/pacman/README.md

 # Pacman
 This game is still under development and is not functional yet.
-This clone of pacman is a static website built with javascript along with the HTML canvas API.
+This clone of pacman is a game built with javascript along with the HTML canvas API.

 ## Contributing
-We are looking for contributors!
-If you find issues with the game or have any ideas, feel free to reach out.
-Before making a pull request, read contributing.md.
-Keep in mind that we want this clone to be as close the original arcade version of pacman as possible.
+If you want to suggest a feature or write code for this repository, read CONTRIBUTING.md for more information.
+Keep in mind that we want this repository to be as close to the original arcade version of pacman as possible.
+This what the final game must be as close as possible to -> [Online Emulator ROM for Original Arcade Pacman](https://online.oldgames.sk/play/arcade/pac-man/9954)